Quantum Information Scrambling: From Holography to Quantum Simulators: Measurement protocols

 \section{Measurement protocols}

-We can devise an implementation of the quantum protocols described in this review to measure OTOCs, and realize a simulation of teleportation across wormholes, using the quantum simulators described in Sec.~\ref{sec:Qsim-platforms}.
+We can devise an implementation of the quantum protocols described in this review to measure OTOCs, and realize a simulation of teleportation across wormholes, using the quantum simulators described in Section~\ref{sec:Qsim-platforms}.
 In this section, we will describe concrete quantum circuits to realize these protocols, and highlight a few pioneering experiments that have already accomplished these feats.
-Section~\ref{subsec:protocol-otoc} describes protocols to measure OTOCs, and Sec.~\ref{subsec:verified-qtm-info-scrambling} describes a protocol to simulate teleportation across a wormhole.